AMDmi3/opening_hours.js/README.md

   var oh = new opening_hours('We 12:00-14:00');
   ```

-  Constructs opening_hours object, given the opening_hours tag value
+  Constructs opening_hours object, given the opening_hours tag value.

-  Will throw an error string if the latter is malformed or unsupported
+  Throws an error string if the expression is malformed or unsupported.

 ### High-level API